 LTR Passport Data Stream - This is an unknown data stream copied off the NJ Turnpike Authority 220 MHz Passport system.
 If anyone knows what is being sent in these (possibly GPS location data?), please let me know.
 (Thanks Greg!)

 MotoTRBO ConnectPlus Control Channel - Sounding somewhat similar to a Motorola Type-II 3600-baud control channel, the tempo of the control channel actually changes as users are talking on the voice channels.
 (Thanks Nick!)

 Kenwood NEXEDGE Narrowband Control Channel - This is the control channel used by Kenwood's version of NXDN in the 4800 baud (6.25k) trunking format.
 This trunking mode is incompatible with the Icom IDAS NXDN radios (they have their own version of trunking called MULTITRUNK).
 (Thanks Nick!)

 Kenwood NEXEDGE Wideband Control Channel - This is the control channel used by Kenwood NEXEDGE NXDN trunking when operating in the 9600 baud (12.5k) format.
 (Thanks Jacob!)

 TETRA - This is a highly successful trunking radio network design used outside the USA in many European, Asian, & South American countries.
 It is a 4:1 TDMA system that is primarily deployed at 380MHz and above.
 A well-written description of the system can be found here, and an audio sample is now available of what it sounds like to the end-user (DMO mode - non-repeated).
-The NJ Transit corporation has won approval to deploy a TETRA system here in the U.S. to replace its aging Motorola Type-IIi trunk system using their existing 800MHz licenses.
-The infrastructure is now on-air, and data stream sounds noticeably different then the European version.
+The NJ Transit corporation has replaced their old analog Motorola Type-IIi trunking system with a PowerTrunk TETRA system, and data stream sounds noticeably different then the European version.
 Here is a sample of the 390MHz PowerTrunk system that was deployed in 2021 for Ciudad Juárez in Mexico.
 (Thanks Roland, Greg & Augy!)